Podiatrist near Carlingford

 FAQs

-You should consider seeing a podiatrist if you have pain or discomfort in your feet or ankles, have sustained an injury, or have problems with warts, bunions, corns, and calluses.
-Individuals with diabetes should make regular podiatry visits part of their ongoing management plan due to the elevated risk of foot problems.
+You should see a podiatrist if you are feeling pain or discomfort in your feet or ankles, have an injury, or have issues with warts, bunions, corns, and calluses.
+People with diabetes should include regular podiatry care in their ongoing management plan due to the higher risk of foot problems.

 No, a referral is not needed to see a podiatrist.
 You can book directly online or by contacting our clinic.